 In order to determine the EIR applicable to loans and borrowings an estimate must be made of the expected life of each loan and hence the cash flows relating thereto.
 For purchased accounts this will involve estimating the likely future performance of the accounts at the time of acquisition.
 These estimates are based on historical data and reviewed regularly.
 For purchased accounts historical data obtained from the vendor will be examined.
 The accuracy of the EIR applied would therefore be compromised by any differences between actual repayment profiles and that predicted, which in turn would depend directly or indirectly on customer behaviour.

-7. FINANCIAL RISK MANAGEMENT
+6. FINANCIAL RISK MANAGEMENT

-The Company's operations were financed principally by a mixture of share capital and loans from other group companies.
-Various financial instruments, for example debtors and accruals, arise directly from the Company's operations.
+The Company's operations are financed principally by loans from other group companies.
+In addition, various financial instruments, for example debtors and accruals, arise directly from the Company's operations.